 If you don’t want to bring plastic containers with you to the berry farm you can always pick up a pack of actual berry containers!

-Very inexpensive and a great way to store berries both at home and at the berry patch, these strawberry containers are
+Very inexpensive and a great way to store berries both at home and at the berry patch, these strawberry containers are so good!

 Now that you have picked all of your berries, make sure to check out my round up of 50 Sweet Strawberry Recipes, where you are guaranteed to find some great ways to utilize your pickings!